 Net Price: $25,786

-The Department of Philosophy at Georgetown works to offer courses from a wide variety of philosophical perspectives, including feminist, Christian, pragmatist, and historical perspectives.
+The Department of Philosophy at Georgetown works to offer courses from a wide variety of philosophical perspectives, including feminist, Christian, pragmatist, and historial perspectives.
 Philosophy degree programs are available at both the undergraduate and graduate levels and are flexible enough to allow students to either pick from different tracks or choose courses that are relevant to their career goals.
 The department is especially supportive of customized interdisciplinary programs and is willing to work with other departments at the university to meet students’ needs.

 #28 – Johns Hopkins University

 Net Price: $25,207